mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 Verifiable Data Registry (VDR) support for the Trusted Digital Web is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same programming language, tools and technologies used to implement the Trusted Digital Web.

-The Trusted Digital Web includes a Trusted Digital Web Runtime Library that is compliant with the "Blue Toque Business Process" DID Method specification.
-"Blue Toque Business Process" Identifiers and the "Blue Toque Business Process" Identifer Method are two of the components and specifications that are foundational in the architecture and design of the Trusted Digital Web.
+The Trusted Digital Web includes a Trusted Digital Web Runtime Library that is compliant with the "Blue Toque Decentralized Agent" DID Method specification.
+"Blue Toque Decentralized Agent" Identifiers and the "Blue Toque Decentralized Agent" Identifer Method are two of the components and specifications that are foundational in the architecture and design of the Trusted Digital Web.

 The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].